QUESTIONNAIRE 2, DISTRIBUTED TO

 5/ This means that we must remember this collective drama that concerns us all, which may have affected friends and relatives, but strangers also have the right to be remembered.

-6/ The History relates the lived facts and the main dates that must be remembered.
-The Memory concerns the facts related by witnesses.
+6/ History relates the events experienced and the main dates that must be remembered.
+The memoir concerns the events reported by witnesses.

 7/

-8/ It would be a very good thing for everyone, especially for the ignorant (but can we really be ignorant?).
+8/ It would be a very good thing for everyone, especially for the ignorant (but can you really be?).
 We will never remember it enough.

 1/ Auschwitz: extermination camp: terror.